zapabob/ROCm/docs/deploy/linux/install_overview.md

 Users installing ROCm must choose between various installation options.
 A new user should follow the [Quick Start guide](./quick_start).

-## Distro Package Manager Commands versus AMDGPU Installer?
+## Package Manager versus AMDGPU Installer?

-Users can install the same packages via two CLI interfaces as follows:
+ROCm supports two methods for installation:

-- Linux distro package manager commands.
+- Directly using the Linux distribution's package manager
-- a proprietary installer known as the `amdgpu-install` script
+- The `amdgpu-install` script

-There is no difference in the final installation state when choosing either CLI.
+There is no difference in the final installation state when choosing either option.

-Integrating with the distribution's package manager lets the user install, upgrade and uninstall using familiar commands and workflows.
+Using the distribution's package manager lets the user install, upgrade and uninstall using familiar commands and workflows.
 Third party ecosystem support is the same as your OS package manager.

 The `amdgpu-install` script is a wrapper around the package manager.
 The same packages are installed by this script as the package manager system.

+The installer automates the installation process for the AMDGPU and ROCm stack.
+It handles the complete installation process for ROCm, including setting up the repository, cleaning the system, updating, and installing the desired drivers and meta-packages.
+Users who are less familiar with the package manager can choose this method for ROCm installation.

 (installation-types)=